Networking: Your Secret Weapon for Success

 Here are the top strategies to help you make connections:

-2. Using LinkedIn to connect with Recruiters and Alumni
+2. Using LinkedIn to connect with Alumni

 • To connect with alumni, start by going to the University of Illinois page on LinkedIn or to the Gies College of Business LinkedIn page.